 Hence, the project aimed at identifying the mechanisms of interaction between local and expert knowledge in the context of social ties in local hazard-prone communities has significant novelty and relevance for the development of the social sciences, at least in two dimensions.
 First, identifying how systems of local and expert ecological knowledge on natural hazards interact will open up new opportunities for the applied natural hazard management research worldwide, and also significantly stimulate the development of disaster sociology and sustainable development studies.
 Second, identifying the fundamental mechanisms of interaction between local and institutional knowledge contributes to solving one of the key puzzles of social sciences: the relationship between the micro and the macro levels of society.

-The project (Co-PIs: Nikita Basov and Kseniia Puzyreva) is conducted within the CGES research area ‘Creativity, Communities, and Public Spaces in Germany, Europe and Russia’.
+The project (Co-PIs: Nikita Basov and Kseniia Puzyreva) is conducted within the CGES research area 'Network Structures in Germany, Europe and Russia'.

 The project is supported by the Russian Science Foundation (19-18-00394).